New Year’s Eve

 Bring Some Cool Friends

-Don’t bring boring friends who don’t like to talk because you will be standing around for hours.
+Don’t bring a boring New York party of friends who don’t like to talk because you will be standing around for hours.
 Bring some cool friends who enjoy talking about the same thing you enjoy talking about.
 If you do this, then you will surely have a fun night.